-House sends annual defense policy bill to Biden’s desk
+House sends annual Defense policy bill to Biden’s desk

-The House on Thursday passed the annual defense authorization bill, sending the $886 billion Pentagon policy and funding package to President Biden’s desk.
+The House passed the annual Defense authorization bill Thursday, sending the $886 billion Pentagon policy and funding package to President Biden’s desk.

 The vote was 310-118, with 45 Democrats and 73 Republicans opposing the measure.
 The House passed the legislation under a suspension of the rules, which means it needed a two-thirds majority.